AlexArdelean21/Quizz_App/README.md

 ---

-This quiz application provides a solid foundation for learning Business Law.
+This quiz application provides a solid foundation for learning EV and GA.
 Enjoy testing your knowledge!